bcrist/16717a/redux/readme.md

 Mod   B: TEST FAILED       # "zoomChipSelTest" (1, 1, -1)
 ```

+Note: I don't recommend installing the back panel bracket/screws yet.
+You can use zip ties to create pull loops for removing the board from a mainframe after testing.

 ## 2. Acquisition ASICs

 By far the most difficult parts to solder are the two ASIC BGAs, so as soon as possible, we want to get them populated and verify that they haven't been destroyed by reflowing.
 You may even want to do these before populating the FPGA components in the previous section.

-If you're not comfortable soldering BGAs I'd suggest practicing on something less rare/useful first.
-Your mileage may vary but what works well for me is preheating from the bottom with a hotplate or IR preheater to around 120-150C, followed by low speed hot air from above at around 320C.
+If you're not comfortable reballing and soldering BGAs I'd suggest practicing on something less rare/useful first.
+You may find the [`bga_stencil`](../bga_stencil/) directory useful when reballing the chips.
+Once reballed, I found that soldering the chips with a hotplate only worked best.
+Use polyimide tape to protect the soldermask while clamping the board to a hotplate (clamping is necessary to prevent any warping) and avoid using any hot air from above.
+Too much heat can cause the interposer to warp slightly.
+If this happens too much it may cause some of the outer balls to not make contact.
+Heating only through the board itself helps prevent this.
+Wait for the board to fully cool before unclamping it from the hotplate.

 After soldering, use a multimeter in diode/resistance/continuity mode to check that each of the test points on the back side of the board has a solid connection to the chip.
 There are also a few test points on the top side for signals that never traverse a via.